TedTolboom/dk.logichome/README.md

 ## Change Log:
 ### v 1.0.3
 Fixed issue preventing status from being updated (manual action required! see note above)
+Fixed issue with indicator flow card not able to turn of indicator LED
 ### v 1.0.2
 Fix issue preventing driver to crash when using the "Set LED level" and "Set LED flash" flow cards
 ### v 1.0.1